-There are lots people flirting with the idea of doing videos to promote their businesses or accelerate their careers.
-For some hopefuls, though, it’s that niggling point number 2 that stops them in their tracks.
+There are lots of people flirting with the idea of doing videos to promote their businesses or accelerate their careers.
+What holds some hopefuls back, though, is a belief that some people are born to be on camera and others are born to watch them.

-The belief that some people are just born for television or video is common enough to warrant looking into.
-It’s this idea that makes many of us question whether being a good on-camera presenter can be learned.
+It’s this idea that makes us question whether being a good on-camera presenter can be learned.